zhuangbiaowei/learn-with-open-source/zh/before-start_en.md

 # Before the beginning
 ## The target audience for this document
-### The confused software developers
+### The software developers confused in opensource
-* Developers who want to write code that can be easily read but don't know how to do that
+* Developers who would like to write readily intelligible code but don't know how to start
-* Developers who want to understand other people's code
+* Developers who would like to understand other people's code
 ### Software development beginner
-This is a document for software development beginners, who can be defined as having learned no more than two languages and being able to complete most of exercises in the course in terms of the language skills they have learned.
-From the general situation of college education, they could basicly complete the final course assignments arranged by teachers.
-We may not be able to say that they have done very well.
-It is also difficult to improve further.
+This is a document for software development beginners, who have learned no more than two programming languages and being able to complete most of exercises in the course in terms of the language skills they have learned.
+From the general situation of college education, they could only complete the baseline of final course assignments arranged by teachers.
+That is to say, they are not so well in course and difficult in finding a way improve their skills.

-For students who have graduated from college(plus or minus one or two years), it is difficult for them to get access to truly complex projects, and they will be incharge of the detailed parts even if they are involved in complex projects.
-They are eager to improve their software development ability quickly, but by accident, what they lack most is the opportunity to improve their ability.
+For students who graduated or will graduate from universities(within two years), it is difficult for them to get access to truly complex projects, and they will be incharge of the trivial details even if they are involved in complex projects.
+They are eager to improve their ability in software development as soon as possible, but what they lack mostly just is the opportunity to improve themselves.

 Therefore, this paper hopes to introduce a more reasonable method to help classmates to improve the ability of software development in a more scientific and reasonable way.
 ### First-time users of open source software
-In the field of software development, it is almost impossible not to touch open source projects at all.
-How to improve the development efficiency with the help of open source projects in the daily development workand reduce the duplication of effort and how to benefit from open source rather than suffer from it is also an interesting topic.
+In the field of software development, it is almost impossible to ignore open source projects at all.
+How to improve the development efficiency with the help of open source projects in the daily development work and reduce the duplication of effort and how to benefit from open source rather than suffer from it is also an interesting topic.
 In a nutshell, it is risky to use the open source software without reading the source code(there is no different from using normal closed source software or closed source libraries).
 But if we can read and understand the source code, we can avoid this risk,and the better we understand it, the better we can use the software.
 Open source software offers this possibility to us.

 This article also hopes to help those who are new to open source and want to make good use of it by sharing experience of the experienced person.
 ### Hobbyists wandering outside the open source community